 Yes, knowing how to count and identify letters is awesome, but academic skills are just one piece in a way larger puzzle.
 There’s more to life than just memorization, after all!
 For your child to become a lifelong learner, they are going to have both enjoy education and be inspired by what they learn.
 And you as a caregiver or parent have a huge role in encouraging this!

-If you have the ability to, I would highly suggest entering your child into Preschool, Playschool, Natureschool, or any of the other variations your community may have.
+If you have the ability to, I would highly suggest entering your child into Preschool, Playschool, Natureschool, or any of the other variations your community may have before starting Kindergarten.
 It is here that they will learn tons of the skills used in Kindergarten like:

 - Having a routine

 - Social/Emotional development – Playing well with others, sharing, and respectful behaviours

 - Introduction to letters, numbers, and many other academic skills

 Having experience going to school will do wonders to ease the first-day nerves that so many children experience.
 I mean, let’s be honest, school can be intimidating!
 I’m a full-grown adult and am experiencing these nerves myself as I head back to university next week, after all!

 That’s why a year or two of early-learning program will make a world of difference, making a big difference in how ready they feel for their first day of school.